mobidata-bw/x2gbfs/README.md

 ```

 where `URL`, `USER` and `PASSWORD` needs to be replaced by the fleetster API credentials.
-This results in the following output:
+If the GBFS has been generated successfully, this will result in the following output:

 ```
 INFO:x2gbfs:Updated feeds for deer